 Investments are generally accounted for under the equity method when the company has an ownership interest of twenty to fifty percent.
 In these cases, the company's pro rata shares of the subsidiaries' net assets are included in Investments on the Consolidated Balance Sheets, and are adjusted for the company's share of each investee's earnings or losses, dividends and foreign currency translation effects.
 Equity in earnings of unconsolidated subsidiaries that is recorded before income tax is reported in Other Income, Net on the Statements of Consolidated Income.
-Equity earnings of Certain Unconsolidated Subsidiaries on the Statements of Consolidated Income.
-Equity earnings of Certain Unconsolidated Subsidiaries on the Statements of Consolidated Income.
+Equity earnings recorded net of income tax recorded by the subsidiary are reported in Equity in Earnings of Certain Unconsolidated Subsidiaries on the Statements of Consolidated Income.
 The company accounts for certain investments in housing partnerships made before May 19, 1995 under the cost method, whereby they have been amortized over ten years based on the expected residual value.
-The company has no unconsolidated subsidiaries where its ability to influence or control an investee differs from its ownership percentage.
+The company has no unconsolidated subsidiaries where its abil ity to influence or control an investee differs from its ownership percentage.